 On 7 and 8 July 2019, in a historic first, representatives of the Afghan government, political opposition groups and civil society as well as the Taliban (all in their personal capacity) sat down together for a dialogue meeting in Doha, Qatar.
 The “Intra-Afghan Conference for Peace”, co-hosted by the German and Qatari governments brought together 61 Afghans from a wide range of political and societal groups.
 The Berghof Foundation supported the German government in the preparation and implementation of the event.
 Closed-door sessions, moderated by Berghof, allowed for initial trust building through an open and unfiltered exchange.

-We work closely with all Afghan stakeholders with significant roles in the Afghan peace process.
-We also closely coordinate with the German Foreign Office and the German Embassy in Kabul, in addition to the UN and other members of the international community that provide support for or are linked to the process.
+We work closely with all Afghan stakeholders relevant to the peace process.
+We closely coordinate with the German Federal Foreign Office and the German Embassy in Kabul as well as a range of other international actors active in the context.

 The project is funded by the German Federal Foreign Office.